 As well as looking on agency websites, it can be beneficial to register with a specialist design recruitment agency, such as Gabriele.

 It's common to make speculative applications, either for internship positions or junior designer roles.
-Recruitment agency Represent has compiled The Ideal Candidate, where some of the leading studios share what they're looking for and what you can do to make sure you stand out.
+Recruitment agency Represent has compiled The Ideal Candidate, a project where some of the leading studios share what they're looking for and what you can do to make sure you stand out.

 Other tips for making speculative approaches include: